Skip to main content

 • More Articles You May Enjoy

-If you’re like me, you may notice something odd every time you pay a stylist to wash and blow-dry your hair: It looks amazing.
+If you’re like us, you may notice something odd every time you pay a stylist to wash and blow-dry your hair: It looks amazing.
 Sleek, shiny, and voluminous with seemingly no heat damage—all achievable at the hands of someone else.
 But with the right hair styling tools, an easy, breezy style should be attainable at home.

 We at Reviewed tested a variety of hair dryers to find one that quickly blow-dries hair and leaves it soft and sleek, not frizzy or fried-looking, whether you have hair that's fine, thick, straight, curly, or anything in between.